Select Page

 You can’t feel confident in your skin if you’re not sure who’s living in it.

-Try journaling, talking things out with someone you trust, or simply taking quiet time to reflect.
+Try journaling, talking things out with someone you trust, or just taking quiet time to reflect.
 The more clarity you have about your values, the less approval you’ll need from the outside.

 Aziz Gazipura, in The Art of Extraordinary Confidence, calls this “claiming your inner authority.”
-It means making yourself—not others—the final judge of your worth.
+It means making yourself (and not others) the final judge of your worth.

 2. Take Small, Honest Risks

 For me, one of the first real confidence-building moves I made was admitting I needed help with something I thought I should already know.
-It felt small, but the relief I felt after saying it out loud—that was new.
-And real.
+It felt small, but the relief I felt after saying it out loud was new, and real.

 Every time you do something uncomfortable and survive it, your confidence muscle gets stronger.